Derp (hacker group)

+After pleading guilty to charges of hacking in 2018, he was sentenced to 27 months in federal prison, as well as being required to pay $95,000 in restitution.

 Attacks

-Initially, Derp sent a few tweets using the Twitter account “DerpTrolling” to indicate that he were going to bring down the popular gaming website League of Legends. his first attack however, was on a game called Quake Live.
-Hours afterwards, many of the League of Legends game server regions in North America, Europe, and Oceania, as well as the website and Internet forums were taken down.
-To bring down the game servers, he used an indirect attack on Riot Games' internet service provider Internap. he revealed to have been targeting a popular livestreamer who goes by the name of PhantomL0rd on the streaming website Twitch.
+Initially, Derp sent a few tweets using the Twitter account “DerpTrolling” to indicate that he was going to bring down the popular gaming website League of Legends.
+His first attack however, was on a game called Quake Live.
+Hours afterwards, many of the League of Legends game server regions in North America, Europe, and Oceania, as well as the website and internet forums were taken down.
+To bring down the game servers, he used an indirect attack on Riot Games' internet service provider Internap.
+He revealed to have been targeting a popular livestreamer who goes by the name of PhantomL0rd on the streaming website Twitch.
 Reddit summarized the report by saying that he had planned to use distributed denial of service attacks to flood traffic on various high-profile gaming websites associated with PhantomL0rd, including League of Legends and Blizzard Entertainment's Battle.net.
 According to The Escapist, the hacker also issued a threat to take down Dota 2 if PhantomL0rd were to lose his game, which the hacker carried out.
-However, he only crashed Phantoml0rd's game, while other games in DoTA 2 were running normally.
+However, he only crashed Phantoml0rd's game while other games in DoTA 2 were running normally.

 When PhantomL0rd asked the hacker why he was attacking these sites, he responded by saying it was "for the lulz" and that it was also partially out of dislike for "money-hungry companies."
-He also persuaded PhantomL0rd into playing Club Penguin while simultaneously managing to take down Electronic Arts website EA.com.
+He also persuaded PhantomL0rd into playing Club Penguin, while simultaneously managing to take down Electronic Arts website EA.com.
 PhantomL0rd's personal information was leaked during the attack and released onto multiple gaming websites, in a process often referred to as doxing.
 This led to many fake orders of pizza arriving at his house, as well as a police raid on his house when they received reports about a hostage situation.
 According to PhantomL0rd, at least six policemen searched through his house, but they only realized later that the call was fake.
 The hacker group claimed to have additionally attacked several other Internet games and websites including World of Tanks, the North Korean news network KCNA, RuneScape, Eve Online, a Westboro Baptist Church website, the website and online servers of Minecraft, and many others.
-A day after the attacks, Riot Games issued a statement confirming that their League of Legends services had indeed been attacked by the hacker, though the hacker have brought their services back online.
+A day after the attacks, Riot Games issued a statement confirming that their League of Legends services had indeed been attacked by the hacker, though the hacker had brought their services back online.